isovector/draconian-results/pho.md

 Swimming pools can operate at 50% capacity.
 Public swimming pools must scan [proof of vaccination QR codes for entry].
-Pools at hotels and apartments are exempt.
+Pools at hotels and apartments can stay open.

 Activities that take place in swimming pools are allowed.
 For example, aquafit, lane swim and group classes.